adinaamzarescu/Linux-File-System/README.md

   You can find this function in _create.c_.
-  Before creating a file, the function check_existance() will check if there already is a file/directory with the same name, in which case the touch() function will print the File already exists message
+  Before creating a file, the function check_existance() will check if there already is a file/directory with the same name, in which case the touch() function will print the "File already exists" message.
+  After the file is created, it will be added to the end of the list of files by changing the **_next_** parameter of the previous file.
 * **mkdir**

+  This creates a new directory in the current directory.
+  You can find this function in _create.c_.
+  Before creating a directory, the function check_existance() will check if there already is a file/directory with the same name, in which case the touch() function will print the "Directory already exists" message.
+  After the directory is created, it will be added to the end of the list of directories by changing the **_next_** parameter of the previous directory.
 * **ls**
 * **rm**
 * **rmdir**